 The Acoustics Ph.D.
-Qualifying Exam is offered twice a year, usually during the summer (June) and again in winter (late January).
-Students must make their first attempt to pass the Qualifying Exam within the first three semesters of entry into the doctoral program.
+Qualifying Exam is offered twice a year Students must make their first attempt to pass the Qualifying Exam within the first three semesters of entry into the doctoral program.

 In order to sit for the Acoustics Qualifying Exam, the student must: